Do you wear glasses? Are you farsighted or nearsighted?

 distance is your measured focal length of the lens.
 Record your measured focal length in your log.

-- Check if moving the mirror a small distance along the track changes anything.
+- Do you think moving the mirror a small distance along the

-Rotate the lens approximately 20 degrees about the vertical axis in
+lens is rotated by approximately 20 degrees about the vertical axis.

 Observe the formation of a real image using a converging lens.

 will have to measure distances between optical components.
 If mounted